ipv6tech/cloud-networking-101/lab/lab2.md

 **Congratulations!**

 You now have a Codespace devcontainer that uses the prebuilt image, will save changes to your fork, and use your Codespace Secrets for environment variables.
-Most importantly when the Codespace shutdown and restarts you won't lose the configuration, setup or Terraform local state.
-Make sure not to delete the Codespace until you are sure you no longer want to play around with the lab.
+Most importantly when the Codespace shutdown and restarts you won't lose the configuration, setup or OpenTofu local state.

+> **`WARNING:`** Make sure not to delete the Codespace until you are sure you no longer want to play around with the lab.
 From here on out stopping and starting the Codespace _should_ be fine.

 ---